Google Sites is a free site builder from Google that people can use to start a website for free.

 - Use attention-grabbing headlines – Headline is one of the top elements users see (and read) on your Google Sites lead generation page.
 Make use of numbers and power words to make it stand out and compelling.
 You can also use styles such as ‘underline’ and ‘bold’ and highlight colors to emphasize words.

-- Use conversion boosters – Integrate urgency using a free countdown timer such as ElfSight, get the user’s attention to the email input field with curved arrows, showcase your authority with a logo slider widget, and display approval of your service with a custom testimonials widget.
+- Use conversion boosters – Integrate urgency using a free countdown timer such as Elfsight, get the user’s attention to the email input field with curved arrows, showcase your authority with a logo slider widget, and display approval of your service with a custom testimonials widget and other social proof tools.

 - Concern about page loading speed – The quicker your Google Sites squeeze page loads, the higher the conversion rate will be because of the good user experience.
 Compress images with a service such as ShortPixel image compressor and avoid using excessive third-party HTML widgets that add up HTTPS requests.